tomochallenge/tomochallenge.github.io/main_pages/60_submit.md

 * `filename`: output filename.
 Please use a descriptive filename.
 * `description`: a description of the submission in a text string.
 Please include (at least) the following:
     1. which challenge the submission is for.
-    2. a short name for the submission (about 10 characters)
+    2. a short name for the submission (about 10 characters).
-    3. a short name for the submitting person or group (about 10 characters)
+    3. a short name for the submitting person or group (about 10 characters).
+    4. contact information (email address) for the submitting person or group.
+This information will not be made public.
+    5. the required computation time for computing the results, and which computational hardware was used.
-    4. a longer explanation of the approach used to obtain the submitted results.
+    6. a longer explanation of the approach used to obtain the submitted results.
 References can also be included.